 Was the economy growing or in a recession?
 Which taxes were cut?
-How high was the tax rate?
+Another criterion to consider is how high was the tax rate before the cut took place?
 If taxes were in the prohibitive zone, then cuts will have the best effect.
 If taxes are already low, then cuts won't do as much.
 They will only reduce government revenue and increase deficits without boosting growth enough to offset the revenue lost.

 How Well It Worked

-President Reagan put supply-side economics into practice in the 1980s.
+President Ronald Reagan put supply-side economics into practice in the 1980s.
 He used it to combat stagflation.
 That's a rare combination of stagnant economic growth and high inflation.
 For this reason, supply-side economics is also called "Reaganomics."

 Studies show that tax cuts aren't equally effective in creating jobs.
-Cuts to lower income families directly translate into increased spending.
+Cuts to lower-income families directly translate into increased spending.
 That boosts demand and economic growth.
-Tax cuts to higher income families are often invested, saved or used to pay off debt.
+Tax cuts to higher-income families are often invested, saved, or used to pay off debt.
 That boosts the stock market and banks, but not retail.

 Studies That Support Supply-Side Economics

-The Treasury Department developed a model showing that the Bush tax cuts increased annual GDP by 0.7 percent.
-But the model assumes that the revenue lost by the cuts were offset by reduced fiscal spending, keeping the budget balanced.
-If instead, tax cuts were offset by future tax increases, the impact would be negative.
-The future tax increases would have to pay off the additional debt.
-(Source: "A Dynamic Analysis of Permanent Extension of President Bush's Tax Relief" U.S. Treasury Department, July 25, 2006.)
+The U.S. Department of the Treasury developed a model showing that the Bush tax cuts increased annual gross domestic product by 0.7%.
+But the model assumes that the revenues lost by the cuts were offset by reduced fiscal spending and keeping the budget balanced.

 Studies That Don't Support Supply-Side Economics

 A study by the National Bureau of Economic Research found precise figures on how much revenue will be recouped by tax cuts.

 Corporate tax cuts do a little better.
 Each dollar cut returns 50 cents to revenue.
 This shows that, over the long-term, the revenue lost by tax cuts will be only partially regained.
 Without a decrease in spending, tax cuts lead to an increase in the budget deficit.
 That harms the economy over time.

-Economists still debate whether tax cuts lead to increased economic growth over the long-term.
+Economists still debate whether tax cuts lead to increased economic growth over the long term.
 The Treasury Department study did mention that, in the short-term and in an economy that is already weak, tax cuts will provide an immediate boost.
 The NBER study found that tax cuts will create larger budget deficits unless spending is also cut.

 Over the long term, and in a healthy economy, this will put downward pressure on the dollar which could ultimately increase inflation through higher prices for imports.
 In time, if inflation is high enough and the economy is strong enough, it could convince the Federal Reserve to initiate contractionary monetary policy, such as higher interest rates.
-The result of that is slower economic growth.
+The result is slower economic growth.